CodeCat-maker/academic-resume-page/content/publication/optimization-of-contract-management-system-for-enterprises-under-intelligent-mode/index-1.md

   - "7"
 authors:
   - admin
-publication: Enterprise Science and Development
+publication: in "Enterprise Science and Development"
 abstract: For enterprises, establishing a fully automated contract management system can enhance the overall efficiency of contract management and the level of intelligent management.
 It significantly improves the accuracy of contract